reservoirpy/reservoirpy/docs/source/user_guide/model.rst

 :math:`f_n, \dots, f_2, f_1` are the forward functions of these nodes.

 We can represent this model as a *computational graph*, where composition of forward functions is represented as an edge in the graph.
-For instance, if node A is equiped with function :math:`f_A`, and node B with function :math:`f_B`, then :math:`(f_B \circ f_A)(s_A[t], s_B[t], x[t]) = f_B(s_B[t], f_A(s_A[t], x[t]))` can be represented as the graph in :numref:`ABgraph`.
+For instance, if node A is equipped with function :math:`f_A`, and node B with function :math:`f_B`, then :math:`(f_B \circ f_A)(s_A[t], s_B[t], x[t]) = f_B(s_B[t], f_A(s_A[t], x[t]))` can be represented as the graph in :numref:`ABgraph`.